meeplemaker/idl4-cc-rpi-install/README.md

 Now it's time to connect your Mac or PC with the ethernet-cable to the Raspberry Pi.

-Give your Mac or PC a fixed IP-address in the same network range as the Raspberry PI.
+Give your Mac or PC a fixed IP-address in the same network range as the Raspberry Pi.
 I use **192.168.100.2** with a subnet of **255.255.255.0** but any other valid IP-address in the same network will work.
 Use the IP-address from the Raspberry PI - **192.168.100.1** as the router-address.

 ![network settings step 1](/img/network-settings-1.png)